Welcome to Stripe.

 Please keep in mind that you are liable for all losses you incur when lost or stolen payment credentials or accounts are used to purchase products or services from you.
 Stripe does not and will not insure you against losses caused by fraud under any circumstances.
 For example, if someone pretends to be a legitimate buyer but is a fraudster, you will be responsible for any resulting costs, including Disputes, even if you do not recover the fraudulently purchased product.
 Even if we work with you to assist you or law enforcement in recovering lost funds, Stripe is not liable to you, or responsible for your financial losses or any other consequences of such fraud.
 We provide the Security Controls described in Section D.3 to help you mitigate the risk of fraud losses on your Stripe Account, and we strongly encourage you to review and use the Security Controls appropriate for your business.

-A Financial Services Provider or we may issue a Reversal for any Charge where a Charge is made without the account owner’s authorisation, in connection with a Prohibited Business, that violates the Network Rules, or for many other reasons.
+A Financial Services Provider or we may issue a Reversal for any Charge where a Charge is made without the account owner’s authorisation, in connection with a Restricted Business, that violates the Network Rules, or for many other reasons.
 If a Financial Services Provider or we issue a Reversal, we will provide you Notice and a description of the cause of the Reversal.

 4. Responsibilities and Disclosures to Your Customers